thegetty/grj-20/content/remembering-and-remaking.md

 **Fig. 12. — “Ensemble du surtout de l’Hôtel de Ville de Paris (Orfèvrerie de Christofle),” from Henri Bouilhet, *L’orfèvrerie française aux XVIIIe et XIXe siècles,* vol. 3, *L’orfèvrerie française aux XIXe siècle: Deuxième période (1860–1900)* (Paris: H. Laurens, 1912), 43.** Los Angeles, Getty Research Institute, NK7149.B76.

+{% for person in contributor %}
+{{ person.bio | markdownify }} {.grj-contributor-bio}
+{% endfor %}

-[^1]: Notes
+## Notes {.notes-heading}

 I began thinking about the material afterlife of the Second Empire as a scholar at the Getty Research Institute (GRI) in fall 2015 and thank the GRI Scholars Program for that opportunity.
-Note on the translation: All translations from the French are mine.
+Note on the translation: All translations from the French are mine. {.backmatter}

-    *Musée Centennal des Classes 66, 69, 70, 71, 97: Mobilier et Decoration à l’Exposition Universelle Internationale de 1900 à Paris; Rapport de la Commission de l’Installation* (Saint-Cloud: Belin, ca. 1900), 51, https://archive.org/details/gri_33125009323458/mode/2up.
+[^1]: *Musée Centennal des Classes 66, 69, 70, 71, 97: Mobilier et Decoration à l’Exposition Universelle Internationale de 1900 à Paris; Rapport de la Commission de l’Installation* (Saint-Cloud: Belin, ca. 1900), 51, https://archive.org/details/gri_33125009323458/mode/2up.

 [^2]: Maurice Halbwachs, “The Reconstruction of the Past,” *On Collective Memory*, ed. and trans.
 Lewis A. Coser (Chicago: University of Chicago Press, 1992), 46–51; and Éric Brian, “A Theorist of Collective Memory,” in *The Anthem Companion to Maurice Halbwachs*, ed.
 Robert Leroux and Jean-Christophe Marcel (London: Anthem, 2021), 5–16.